mathe-e-botond/ds-math-notes/03-machine-learning.md

 $=\operatorname {Var} ({\hat {\theta }}-\theta )+(\mathbb {E} [{\hat {\theta }}-\theta ])^{2}$<br>
 $=\operatorname {Var} ({\hat {\theta }})+\operatorname {Bias} ^{2}({\hat {\theta }})$

 Variance is always positive and bias is squared.
-The selected estimator needs to minimize both variance and bias in order to minimize $\operatorname{MSE}$
+The selected estimator needs to minimize either of or both of variance and bias in order to minimize $\operatorname{MSE}$

 We can scale MSE to be the same size as our data, this metric is called **Root Mean Square Error** or RMSE